isomerpages/enterprisesg-sac-old/README.md

 This is a supplementary guide for adding and editing content on the SAC website.
-Most of the general details can be found in the official [Isomer Documentation Guide](https://isomer.gov.sg/documentation/training-materials/){: target="_blank"}.
+Most of the general details can be found in the official <a href="https://isomer.gov.sg/documentation/training-materials/" target="_blank">Isomer Documentation Guide</a>.

 # Table of Contents